uvaai/ml1/50 week5/40 Algorithmic Bias/content.md

 ## Uncovering Bias

-For the written assignment this week, seach online for articles describing other instances of algorithmic bias resulting in discrimination of race, gender, or any other type of discrimination.
-Your text should:
+For the written assignment this week, you should seach online for articles describing other instances of algorithmic bias resulting in discrimination of race, gender, or any other type of discrimination.
+The text you write should:

 * Cite the original article you found
 * Give a short description of the problem